sushant0808/Adventure-Works-Power-BI-Dashboard/README.md

-# Adventure Works Power BI Dashboard
+# 🚀 Adventure Works Power BI Dashboard

 ## 📖 Project Overview
-This Power BI project analyzes **Adventure Works' global sales performance** to uncover insights into revenue growth, customer behavior, and product profitability.
-The dashboard was designed as a **portfolio project** to demonstrate strong data storytelling, DAX, and data modeling skills used in real-world business analytics.
+This Power BI dashboard provides a **comprehensive analysis of Adventure Works’ global sales performance**, helping stakeholders evaluate profitability, customer engagement, and regional performance at a glance.
+It was built using SQL Server as the data source, where data was cleaned and transformed before modeling and visualization in Power BI.

+The project demonstrates expertise in:
+- **DAX-based KPI creation** (Revenue, Profit, Margin %, Customer, Orders)
+- **Data modeling using Star Schema**
+- **Interactive navigation features** (bookmarks, sidebar filters, drill-throughs)
+- **Analytical storytelling through visuals** and actionable insights

+The dashboard is divided into **three interactive tabs** — Executive Summary, Product Details, and Customer Details — each designed for a specific business audience.

 ---

 ## 🎯 Objective
-To help company leadership track **sales performance**, **customer engagement**, and **product profitability** through a single interactive report, supporting data-driven decision-making across regions and product lines.
+To deliver an **interactive and insight-driven business intelligence report** that empowers management to monitor:
+- Sales and profit performance across **regions, products, and time**
+- Product-level contribution and growth trends
+- Customer segmentation, activity, and engagement levels

+The key goals were to:
+- Create a **management-friendly view** with KPIs, growth metrics, and trends
+- Enable **drill-through analysis** from company-level insights to product-level details
+- Visualize **customer behavior patterns** through demographics and purchase frequency
+- Enhance user experience with **bookmark-based navigation and filter sidebar**

 ---